 We operate an open classroom policy and welcome the opportunity to discuss your child’s progress.
-Unfortunately, due to the current situation, parents will not be allowed on the school site, so please arrange an appointment if you would like to come in.
+We may not always be able to speak to you in detail at the beginning and the end of the day but will happily make an appointment at a mutually convenient time.
 Alternatively, we are more than happy to speak over the phone or via email.

 Start and end of day expectations

-Children should arrive at school at 9am and walk down to their classroom.
+Children should arrive at school from 8.45 am walk down to their classroom.
 They should enter the classroom via the outside door.
-Lessons will begin at 9:05am.
+Lessons will begin at 9.00 am.

 At the end of the day the children are brought up to the top of the school grounds.
-Lessons finish at 3.15pm and so children should be up to the gates at 3.20pm.
+Lessons finish at 3.15pm and so children should be up to the gates by 3.20pm.

 Please try to read with your child every day, this could be the home reader, a library book or any other book.
 Children are then able to quiz on these books at school using Accelerated Reader which you can then check from home using the home connect website.
 Children are able to change their books as often as they need to, however, it is beneficial to re-read and discuss a book thoroughly to ensure they understand it before moving onto the next book, re-reading also helps with spelling.
 It is expected that they will have their reading book at school every day.